 Escape character is '^]'.

-Requesting a webpage by hand can quickly expose several common problems.
+Manually requesting a page like this can quickly expose several common problems: